edoardocattapan/ardo.github.io/_posts/2019-09-16-long-live-the-young-mortals.md

 Death, ageing and a short life-span are up to us to be confronted with, but not all evils come to harm.

-We should choose carefully which enemies to fight, keeping in mind that our most precious finite resource is time.
+We should choose carefully which enemies to fight, keeping in mind that our most precious finite resource is time:

-Beat short longevity, and you've made your most precious resource more abundant.
+ - Beat short longevity, and you've made your most precious resource more abundant.

-Beat ageing, and you've made your most precious resource more enjoyable.
+ - Beat ageing, and you've made your most precious resource more enjoyable.

-Beat death, and you've made your most precious resource worthless.
+ - Beat death, and you've made your most precious resource worthless.

 Now the choice should be easy: staying younger and living longer are just more convenient options than the one we cannot afford.